-In 1785, Comte Louis-Amédée de Lur-Saluces married the young François-Josephine, the last heir of the Sauvage d'Yquem family, who donated the castle and winery as a dowry (hence the name).
-It remained family-owned for the following two hundred years and was converted into a corporation in the 1990s.
-Since 1999, 64% of the shares belong to the group LVMH, Comte Alexandre de Lur-Saluces as last descendant still owns shares and was also long-time general director.
+In 1785, the Comte Louis-Amédée de Lur-Saluces married the young François-Josephine, the last heiress of the Sauvage d'Yquem family, who brought in the castle and winery as a dowry (hence the name).
+For the next two hundred years it remained family-owned and was converted into an AG in the 1990s.
+The group has owned 64% of the shares since 1999 LVMH, Comte Alexandre de Lur-Saluces as the last descendant still has shares and was also the general director for many years.
 In 2004 there was a separation due to differences with the owner, his successor was Pierre Lurton,

-The then US Ambassador to France in office and later US President Thomas Jefferson (1743-1826) visited the estate in 1787 and after a tasting sent 30 bottles to America to his friend George Washington (1732-1799).
-From the noble family, the very elaborate and costly wine production was developed, no other good used for it so much effort.
-Who actually was the first in Sauternes, the one Produced wine, there are different versions.
-Jefferson knew that Dessert wine certainly not yet in its present form, but it was then still produced in the manner of the "Y" (see below).
+The then President of the United States, then acting as US Ambassador to France, later Thomas Jefferson (1743-1826) visited the estate in 1787 and after tasting had 30 bottles sent to America to his friend George Washington (1732-1799).
+The noble family developed the very complex and costly wine production, no other good uses so much effort.
+Whoever was actually the first in Sauternes, the one There are different versions of wine made.
+Jefferson knew that Dessert wine Certainly not in its current form, but it was still created in the style of the "Y" at the time (see below).

-Legend has it that a descendant of the family returned in late 1847 from a trip to Russia and only through Botrytis shrunken, noble rotten grapes has found.
+Legend has it that a descendant of the family returned late from a trip to Russia in 1847 and only went through Botrytis shrunken, rotten grapes.
 He therefore ordered a "late harvest".
-Another variant says that even before the then German owner of the Château La Tour Blanche had experimented with the production of noble sweet wine.
-The first vintage of d'Yquem, as we know it today, was definitely the 1847s.
-The Russian Grand Duke Konstantin Nikolayevich (1827-1892) tasted the wine in 1859 and brought it to Russia, where he became an absolute fashion drink under "Yquem".
+Another variant says that the German owner of the Château La Tour Blanche had experimented with the production of sweet wine.
+In any case, the first vintage of the d'Yquem as we know it today was the 1847.
+The Russian Grand Duke Konstantin Nikolajewitsch (1827-1892) tasted the wine in 1859 and brought it to Russia, where it became an absolute fashion drink under "Yquem".

-The present vineyard of 106 hectares on sandy gravel and clay soil is planted to 80% with Sémillon and 20% Sauvignon Blanc.
+Today's vineyard area of 106 hectares on sandy gravel and clay soil is planted with 80% Sémillon and 20% Sauvignon Blanc.
 The quality criteria are extremely strict, so there was no production at all in 1964, 1972, 1974 and 1992.
-The production is very expensive.
-Every year about three hectares of vineyards are cleared and only after three years fallow newly created.
-There will be no pesticides is used and fertilized only every three to four years with horse manure.
+The production is extremely complex.
+Every year about three hectares of vineyards are cleared and only after three years fallow created again.
+There will be none pesticides It is used and fertilized only every three to four years with horse manure.
 In summer, the leaves of the grape zone are removed, exposing the berries to maximum sunlight.
-The usually starts in mid-October and, due to the complex practice, often extends into December.
+The usually begins in mid-October and often extends into December due to the extensive practice.

-The grapes are carefully hand-picked by about 120 harvest workers (specialists) in at least six to eleven Tris that is, passages harvested (as in 1972, the 11 Tris were distributed over 71 days, yet there was no Château d'Yquem).
-Often, only a few noble rotten berries are picked from a grape.
-The harvest is extremely limited (maximum 9 hl / ha) and delivers only a fraction of a normal white vintage.
-Only one glass of wine is produced from a vine (about one bottle in normal wine), which produces about 1,000 bottles per hectare.
-Every year, only about 80,000 bottles of the sweet Château d'Yquem (and 20,000 of the dry white wine "Y") are produced.
+The grapes are carefully hand-picked by around 120 harvest helpers (specialists) in at least six to eleven Tris, that is, crops harvested (as in 1972, the 11 Tris were spread over 71 days, but there was still no Château d'Yquem).
+Often only a few noble rot berries are picked from a grape.
+The harvest is extremely limited (maximum 9 hl / ha) and only delivers a fraction of a normal white vintage.
+Only one glass of wine is obtained from a vine (approximately one bottle for normal wine), which results in approximately 1,000 bottles per hectare.
+Only about 80,000 bottles of the sweet Château d'Yquem (and 20,000 of the dry white wine "Y") are produced annually.
 The individual daily harvest quantities (journée) are fermented individually.
-There is a threefold Press the mash and the must these three acts are mixed.
+It is done three times Press the mash and the must these three processes are mixed.

-The fermentation takes place at 20 ° Celsius and lasts for two to six weeks.
-Thereafter, the wine contains 13 to 14% vol alcohol and 80 to 120 g / l residual sugar, It is given without clarification in 100% new barrique barrels, which are only filled to two-thirds.
-Every three months is tapped and transfilled, the barrels are never completely filled.
-The total loss is 20%, so every two weeks a replenishment.
-There is a repeated beautiful (basically without protein), but none filtration, After an expansion of at least three and a half to four years, the assemblage takes place, whereby usually 80% Sémillon and 20% Sauvignon Blanc is used.
-Every single barrel is tested and, depending on the vintage quality, a portion (at least 10%) is removed and sold in barrels.
-The lusciously sweet taste of the wine is incomparable, it smells intensively of honey, its color changes over the years to pale gold.
+The fermentation takes place at 20 ° Celsius and lasts two to six weeks.
+Then the wine contains 13 to 14% vol alcohol and 80 to 120 g / l residual sugar, It is poured into 100% new barrique barrels without clarification, only two thirds of which are filled.
+There is tapping and decanting every three months, and the barrels are never completely filled.
+The total shrinkage is 20%, so replenishment takes place every two weeks.
+There is a repeated one beautiful (basically without protein), but none filtration, After an expansion of at least three and a half to four years, the assemblage takes place, 80% Sémillon and 20% Sauvignon Blanc being used as a rule.
+Each individual barrel is checked and, depending on the quality of the year, a part (at least 10%) is excreted and sold in the barrel.
+The lavishly sweet taste of the wine is incomparable, it smells strongly of honey, its color changes to pale gold over the years.